Florida Bill Would Halt Gaming Regulators From Immediately Becoming Lobbyists

 “Any time you have a regulator in a position to make significant decisions on the industry, I think it’s important they sit on the bench for a little bit before they get back into it,” Snyder said.

-As for FanDuel, they had little to say about Trombetta joining their ranks and the eyebrow-arching it caused among some lawmakers and industry stakeholders.
+As for FanDuel, they had little to say about Trombetta joining their ranks and the eyebrow-arching it caused among some lawmakers and industry stakeholders, instead releasing only a brief and measured public statement.

 “FanDuel is not a sports betting or iGaming license holder in the state of Florida and is not subject to regulatory oversight by the Florida Gaming Control Commission,” a company spokesperson said in a statement.